l-gosling/i-doit_powershell/README.md

 ## Introduction
-PowerShell module for interacting with the i-doit CMDB API.
-This module provides cmdlets for managing and retrieving information from your i-doit configuration management database.
+PowerShell scripts for interacting with the i-doit CMDB API.
+This scripts provides cmdlets for managing and retrieving information from your i-doit configuration management database.
-The i-doit PowerShell module provides a simple and secure way to interact with the i-doit API using PowerShell.
+The i-doit PowerShell scripts provides a simple and secure way to interact with the i-doit API using PowerShell.
 It handles authentication, session management, and common CMDB operations.

 ### Prerequisites